friflo/Friflo.Json.Fliox/README.md

 ### Fundamental principles
 - dependencies
     - no 3rd party dependencies
     - small size of assemblies (*.dll) ~ 850kb in total
 - targets for optimal performance
     - maximize throughput, minimize latency, minimize heap allocations and boxing
   - enable task batching and support bulk operations for CRUD commands
-- provide compact and strongly typed API's
+- provide compact and strongly typed API
     - type safe access to entities and their keys when dealing with containers
     - type safe access to DTO's when dealing with database commands
     - absence of using `object` as a type
+- serialization of data on protocol messages are entirely JSON